Oregon and Washington’s excellent seafood is the star of this road trip through the region’s most appealing cities and

 Fourth Stop: Lummi Island

 The Willows Inn on Lummi Island should be on every seafood lover’s bucket list.
 The small hotel’s restaurant offers a 21-course tasting menu featuring dishes like side stripe prawns, pink singing scallops, grilled geoduck clam and black cod steamed in current leaves.
 Guests this year can look forward to a revamped breakfast menu that changes daily and might include smoked salmon, buckwheat crêpes with rhubarb compote and farm fresh duck eggs.

 To get up close with the pristine waters that supply much of the menu travelers should book a Wild Foraging Educational Kayak Tour with Moondance Sea Kayak.

 Fifth Stop: Astoria

 This town situated where the Columbia River meats the Pacific Ocean is still very much a working port town and the seafood is delicious.
 At Buoy Beer Company in a former cannery, steamer clams and wild salmon can be enjoyed alongside an excellent German Lager or American Pale Ale.
 For fish and chips, Bowpicker in a converted gillnet boat, serves beer battered Albacore tuna with thick cut fries.

 The Commodore Hotel makes a great home base and has cabin like rooms and quick events like record swaps in the 1926 building’s basement.

-Do you have a favorite seafood restaurant?
+Do you have a favorite seafood or fish restaurant?
 Please let me know in the comments below.